Learning at Stonehill

 At the threshold of adulthood, students by now usually develop a strong sense of identity while making important choices for their future.
 The IB Diploma Programme (DP) is designed to prepare students for leading colleges and universities.

-CAS (Creativity, Action, Service) Programme
+CAS (Creativity, Activity, Service) Programme

 Breadth and depth of knowledge in six subject groups